jacob-jarick/namefix/README.md

 With features like **batch renaming**, **regex-based renaming**, and **platform independence**, `namefix.pl` has been a favorite among technical users for decades.
 Its flexibility and ease of use have made it a trusted tool for renaming media collections, cleaning up filenames, and managing files effectively.

+One standout feature in the GUI is **block renaming**, which simplifies bulk renaming tasks.
+Users can copy and paste a multiline text of new filenames into a "destination" text window, while a "source" text window displays the original filenames.
+This feature also allows users to selectively remove files from the renaming list, providing a high level of control.

 Over the years, several other projects have adopted the name "Namefix," often offering a smaller subset of features compared to this tool.
 Despite this, `namefix.pl` remains the **original namefix tool**, with a legacy spanning nearly two decades.
 Its focus on user needs and continuous improvements underscores its position as the most robust and reliable solution available.

 ---